Medical Breakthroughs

 2008

-LHSC is the first in North America to implant an insertable cardiac monitor that offers long-term and continuous monitoring for atrial fibrillation, the most common cardiac arrhythmia.
+London Health Sciences Centre (LHSC) became the first in North America to implant an insertable cardiac monitor.
+This cardiac monitor offers long-term and continuous monitoring for atrial fibrillation, the most common cardiac arrhythmia.

 2007

-Canada’s first totally endoscopic closed-chest robotic coronary artery bypass surgery on a patient’s beating heart is performed at LHSC
+The CSTAR surgical team successfully performed Canada’s first totally endoscopic closed-chest robotic coronary artery bypass surgery on a patient’s beating heart at LHSC.

 Canada’s first robotic-assisted common bile duct exploration using a da Vinci robot is performed at LHSC